cambridge-cares/TheWorldAvatar/Agents/EmailAgent/README.md

 * The service installed within the Docker image will be based on the current commit of this repository, please ensure it is the correct one.
 * The `docker build` command should be run from the `EmailAgent` directory; this is so that a copy of the `email-agent-code` directory can be copied into the final Image.

+Note: users are free to use the uploaded copy of the image form the TWA image registry, as the properties file containing SMTP server details should be stored in the `./code/data` folder, which is mounted to the image as a volume at runtime.

 ### Configuring Maven
 The Java code that this image is setup to build needs access to [TheWorldAvatar Maven Repository](https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/).
 To allow access to this repository, developers will need to provide their GitHub credentials in single-line text files at the following locations: